dsenech/qcm_wed_doc/_sources/defining_models.rst.txt

 #.
 The base position of the cluster within the super unit cell (here ``[0,0,0]``)
 #.
 An array of integer positions of the different cluster sites.
 This is where the geometry of the cluster appears.

+The funcion ``add_cluster()`` is used to add individual clusters to the super unit cell.
+Only at the end of this process can the lattice model itself be defined properly by the function ``lattice_model()``, which is the signal that no more clusters are needed.
 In the above example, the super unit cell contains a single cluster.
 Therefore ``add_cluster()`` is called only once and the lattice model can then be wrapped up by a call to ``lattice_model()``, which takes three arguments (the last one optional):

 #.
 The name of the model, for reporting purposes